nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * You can remove all the elderly’s health conditions by typing `h/` without specifying any health conditions after it.
 * You can remove the elderly's last visit by typing `lv/` without specifying any datetime after it.
+* A detailed breakdown of the terms being used can be found [here](#structure-of-an-elderly-contact).

 Examples:
 *  `edit 1 p/91234567 l/English`